 Glynn has served as the County's Human Resource Director for roughly seven years.
-He also serves as the chief spokesman of the County's collective bargaining team for each of its five bargaining units.
+He also serves as the chief spokesperson of the County's collective bargaining team for each of its five bargaining units.
 By the time Glynn began bargaining with the Association represented units, each of the bargaining units represented by the American Federation of State, County and Municipal Employees had reached tentative agreement.
-Each included an anti-pyramiding proposal initiated by the County.
+Each of those tentative agreements included a County initiated anti-pyramiding proposal.

-While preparing for the most recent round of collective bargaining with the CCDSA and the CCC unit, Glynn noted that certain employees were "getting paid fairly large sums of money on their paycheck when it came to overtime worked on a holiday" (Transcript at 168).
+While preparing for the most recent round of collective bargaining with the CCC and the CCCDSA unit, Glynn noted that certain employees were "getting paid fairly large sums of money on their paycheck when it came to overtime worked on a holiday" (Transcript at 168).
 After a review of the contract, he came to the conclusion that the payments lacked contractual support.
-This prompted the issuance of the December 4 letter.
+This prompted the issuance of the November 6 letter.
 From his perspective, the letter at a minimum addressed the operation of Section 8.04: